poissonconsulting/newdata/README.md

 #> 2 FALSE     6  4.57 most  not obs a rarity 1970-01-04 1969-12-31 16:00:03 00'03"
 ```

-With two or more variables all combinations are used.
+When two or more variables are specified all combinations are used.

 ``` r
 xnew_data(obs_data, int, fct)